Arrest made after baby's death in Napier - NZ Herald

-Hawke's Bay police have charged a 27-year-old man following the death of a 3-month-old Napier child in 2021.
+A man has been charged with manslaughter relating to the death of a three-month-old boy who died after receiving life-threatening injuries in Napier almost 18 months ago.

-Eastern District Child Protection Team Detective Senior Sergeant Sally Patrick said the baby had been flown to Starship Children's Hospital from Hawke's Bay Hospital on March 20, 2021, after suffering life-threatening injuries at a Napier address.
+Police Eastern District Child Protection Team leader Detective Senior Sergeant Sally Patrick said the baby was flown from Hawke's Bay Hospital in Hastings to Starship Children's Hospital on March 20 last year, with life-threatening injuries allegedly received at a Napier address.

-"Sadly, the baby's condition deteriorated, and he died on the March 23," Patrick said.

-A 27-year-old male will appear in Napier District Court on Wednesday 8 June on a charge of manslaughter.

 AdvertisementAdvertise with NZME.